-Among respondents in the survey, 94 per cent said they are looking to grow their business over the next five years, either organically (51 per cent) or by acquisition (43 per cent).
-And 60 per cent of pharmacists expect profits to increase in the next year, up from 48 per cent in last year’s survey.
+Among respondents in the survey, 94 per cent said they were looking to grow their business over the next five years, either organically (51 per cent) or by acquisition (43 per cent).
+And 60 per cent of pharmacists expected profits to increase in the next year, up from 48 per cent in last year’s survey.

-Ian Crompton, head of healthcare banking services at Lloyds Bank Commercial Banking, says: “It’s reassuring to see that both long and short-term confidence have continued to recover, particularly since pharmacists’ were understandably shaken by the funding cuts announced in 2016.
-By understanding the challenges and opportunities pharmacists face, we can provide the knowledge, insights and products they need.
-We’ll be by the side of these businesses as they pursue growth, ensuring the provision of essential services in years to come.”
+Ian Crompton, head of healthcare banking services at Lloyds Bank Commercial Banking, says: “It’s reassuring to see that both long- and short-term confidence have continued to recover, particularly since pharmacists were understandably shaken by the funding cuts announced in 2016.”

 The Index, which measures overall business confidence using a blended figure of short-term and long-term projections, found confidence across the primary care sector has increased from -21 to -16 this year – the highest level since 2011.
-Short-term confidence has always been more positive than long-term, and is now +21 against -53 – a difference of 74 points.
 Dentistry is the most optimistic profession in the primary healthcare sector for the seventh year running, with an overall rating of -3.
 GPs remain the least confident, on -28.

 Mr Crompton comments: “While financial pressures remain a significant concern among dentists, it seems the profession holds exciting organic growth plans.
 Dentists expect their practices will grow in value and it looks likely that we’ll see many more moving to grow their income from private patients by offering a broader variety of treatments.
 The number of dentists who would encourage friends or family to enter the profession has grown from a half (53 per cent) to three quarters (74 per cent) in the last three years.